 Download here: LMMS

-Designed with professional musicians and DJs in mind, but accessible enough for newcomers
+Made with professional DJs in mind, but accessible enough for newcomers

 Much like LMMS, VirtualDJ is one of the oldest open source music workstations out there, and there's a good reason why it's secured such a prolonged tenure: it’s one of the best ways to start making music for free right now.